AHEA5801 Aboriginal Health Research and Ethics

-- Students are able to (1) have a detailed understanding of contemporary and historical Aboriginal health research policy in Australia, including the National Health and Medical Research Council (NHMRC) Indigenous Health Road Map; (2) understand and apply various research methods and methodologies in Aboriginal health research, including qualitative approaches; (3) review and critique literature relating to Aboriginal health; (4) demonstrate sophisticated understanding of the development and application of Indigenous health research ethics; (5) begin building relationships with various Aboriginal community organisations, governments, institutions and individuals regarding research needs; and (6) develop a research project proposal that is used in AHEA5880/AHEA5881 Aboriginal Health Thesis (Research).
+- Students are able to (1) have a detailed understanding of contemporary and historical Aboriginal health research policy in Australia, including the National Health and Medical Research Council (NHMRC) Indigenous Health Road Map; (2) understand and apply various research methods and methodologies in Aboriginal health research, including qualitative approaches; (3) review and critique literature relating to Aboriginal health; (4) demonstrate sophisticated understanding of the development and application of Indigenous health research ethics; (5) begin building relationships with various Aboriginal community organisations, governments, institutions and individuals regarding research needs; and (6) develop a research project proposal that may be used in AHEA5880/AHEA5881 Aboriginal Health Thesis (Research).

 - Indicative assessments in this unit are as follows: (1) seminar presentations; (2) development of an ethics proposal

-; and (3) development and presentation of the research project proposal.
+; and (3) developed research project proposal.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.